Reservoir safety

 Reservoirs are beautiful but they can also be very dangerous.

-Please enjoy our lakes and reservoirs safely
+Please enjoy our reservoirs safely

 Reservoirs are beautiful but they can also be very dangerous.
 Every year, we remind people why it’s not safe to swim in our reservoirs because of the risks that can affect even strong experienced swimmers.